 We strive for a relaxed atmosphere, a friendly and welcoming place where beginning as well as experienced writers and poets feel comfortable and safe.
 We suggest bringing a sweater or wrap even in summer.

 The studio is fragrance-free.
 We use no air fresheners or scented cleaners, no harsh chemicals to bother those with allergies or respiratory problems.
 We ask our guests to refrain from using scented products, perfumes or essential oils.

 We regret that we are not handicap accessible.
 To reach the studio one must climb about 15 steps from the parking area.
 We will make an effort to move a class to an accessible place if we are requested to do so by anyone who cannot climb the steps.

 We have hosted well-published writers and poets from as far away as Atlanta, Raleigh, and Hickory NC.
 William Wright, Steve Harvey, Karen Holmes, Michael Diebert, Robert Brewer, Carol Crawford, Gene Hirsh, Scott Owens, Tara Lynne Groth and many others have held workshops here.

 We hope you will join us soon as a student or a teacher.
 Call me, Glenda Beall, at 828-389-4441

-Visit the Studio Schedule page to see our line up of classes for 2016.
+Visit the Studio Schedule page to see our line up of classes.